 Where to get the best exchange rates in Phuket?

-Where to exchange money in Phuket and where to get the best currency exchange rates?
+Where to exchange money in Phuket, and where can you get the best currency exchange rates?
 If you are on a budget, exchange rates can make a difference in your holiday.
 We try here to list the different options available on the island, and we try our best to gather useful information.
 Of course, things vary a lot, but these guidelines should help to get the big picture, and we will keep updating them as we go.

 Currency Converter to Thai Baht